 Texting while Driving Carries a Steep Penalty

 Distracted driving has become such an epidemic that as of July 1st of this year, in Illinois, getting caught texting and driving will no longer get you a warning ticket on your first offence.
 It now results in a moving violation, and if you rack up three of these in a year will result in a suspended license.
 Drivers will also be fined a maximum of $75 on the first offense, $100 on the second offense, $125 on the third offense, and $150 for all subsequent offenses.
 These measures have become necessary and over 15,000 drivers were ticketed last year for texting and driving according to an Illinois state police spokesperson.
 These shocking statistics mean that while the police might be writing plenty of tickets, the need for a proven personal injury attorney on your side is greater than ever.
-At Kryder Law Group, we specialize in cases of motorist or pedestrian injury as a result of distracted driving and we’re standing by to help.
+At Kryder Law Group, we focus on cases of motorist or pedestrian injury as a result of distracted driving and we’re standing by to help.

 For a free legal consultation, call (312) 598-0739